Skip to content

 A blog and a wiki you build by talking to your AI — drafted in your voice, published with a nod.

-For developers, designers, and the quietly obsessive.
+For anyone who already talks to an AI.
 Works inside Claude, ChatGPT, Cursor, Copilot, Windsurf — wherever your thinking happens.

 claude · scsiwyg session00:14